-Certified DGAC and EN load tested to 411kgs and available in 2 sizes, the Triox accommodates a wide range of power units and wing loadings.
-It is suitable for both solo and tandem trike flying and thanks to the easy launch and flight characteristics is suitable for a wide range of pilots from professionals to recreation pilots alike.
-Overall it is intuitive to fly and a very predictable - a dependable trike wing that is designed to last many seasons.
+Certified DGAC and load tested to 410 kgs @8G (EN standard) and 625kg @5.25G (DGAC standard), the Triox 2 is available in three sizes, accommodating a wide range of power units and wing loadings.
+It is suitable for both solo and tandem trike flying, and thanks to the easy launch and flight characteristics is acceptable for a wide range of pilots from recreational to pro.
+This intuitive and dependable trike wing will last you for many seasons.

-RISERS
+RISERS & TRIMMERS

-The updated risers feature long range trimmers; strong brake handle magnets; tip steering system (TST); fully adjustable brake pulley height settings; special brake handles; double launch assist system attachment points and coloured A risers for easy identification.
-See page 30.
+The updated risers feature long range trimmers with roller cam buckles; strong brake handle magnets; tip steering system (TST); fully adjustable brake pulley height settings; special brake handles; double launch assist system attachment points and coloured A risers for easy identification.

-C Trimmers
+Trimmers

-The Triox is supplied with long range trimmers that are fully adjustable in the air to suite the conditions, phase of flight and wing loading.
-The trimmers have four rows of stitching; a lower red line and an upper red line with two rows of white stitching in between.
+The Triox 2 is supplied with long range trimmers that are fully adjustable in the air to suite the conditions, phase of flight and wing loading.

-The slowest trim setting - with the trimmers pulled all the way, gives the maximum climb rate and is recommended for when climbing under power but not near the ground, ridge soaring or thermalling, the brake pressure is at its lightest and the handling at its best.
-It is also the recommended position for when the air becomes turbulent and active flying is necessary.
-At this setting the reactions to collapses is at its most benign.
+The slowest trim setting - with the trimmers pulled all the way gives the minimum sink rate and the maximum climb rate.
+This setting is recommended for climbing under power but not too close to the ground.
+The brake pressure is at its lightest and the handling at its best in the slow position.
+When the air becomes turbulent and active flying is necessary it is recommended to set the trimmers in the slow position as the wing is stable and the reactions to collapses is at its most benign.